squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 === allow/deny mixups ===
 ''I have read through my squid.conf numerous times, spoken to my neighbors, read the FAQ and Squid Docs and cannot for the life of me work out why the following will not work.''

 ''I can successfully access '''cachemgr.cgi''' from our web server machine here, but I would like to use MRTG to monitor various aspects of our proxy.
-When I try to use '''squidclient''' or GET cache_object from the machine the proxy is running on, I always get access denied.''
+When I try to use [[SquidClientTool|squidclient]] or GET cache_object from the machine the proxy is running on, I always get access denied.''

 {{{
-acl manager proto cache_object acl localhost src 127.0.0.1/255.255.255.255 acl server    src 1.2.3.4/255.255.255.255 acl ourhosts  src 1.2.0.0/255.255.0.0 http_access deny manager !localhost !server http_access allow ourhosts http_access deny all
+acl manager proto cache_object acl localhost src 127.0.0.1 acl server    src 1.2.3.4 acl ourhosts  src 1.2.0.0/24 http_access deny manager !localhost !server http_access allow ourhosts http_access deny all